filwaitman/pysmartcache/doc.md

 I'll be glad and will add your name to the project's authors.

 ### Preparing environment
+Firstly, make sure to install both memcached and redis.
 In order to prepare your environment to development:
 ```bash
 # git clone ...